 Use loose pallet coupling

-Please refer to the `polkadot-sdk-docs` crate for the most up-to-date documentation on this topic.
+Please refer to the Rust Docs for the most up-to-date documentation on this topic.

 This guide demonstrates how to reuse a function or type from one pallet in another pallet using a technique called loose coupling.